UPDATE:

 Important Reminder: when a hunter drops off their bird for taxidermy, they MUST provide their hunting license number for that bird's identification tag.
 This is especially important for those who hunt waterfowl and other migratory gamebirds.

-I provide taxidermy services by appointment along the Front Range of Colorado, but I welcome anyone who is willing to travel to one of my Front Range locations to drop off and pickup their bird.
+I provide taxidermy services by appointment along the Front Range of Colorado, but I welcome anyone who is willing to travel to my Front Range location to drop off and pickup their bird.
 Click here to learn more about how the process works, and here for a list of prices.

 CONTACT ME:

-To contact me directly if you have questions regarding your bird/soft mount/fish order or to schedule
+To contact me directly if you have questions regarding your bird order or to schedule

 a pickup or drop off appointment, email me at